 "By occupying spaces for a short duration, businesses can generate excitement and buzz, tapping into the psychology of scarcity to drive consumer interest," reported Mailchimp.

-Merchants that create pop-up experiences largely consider them beneficial.
-Data from CapitalOne Research shows that 80% of retailers that opened a pop-up shop considered it a success; moreover, nearly 60% plan to open another pop-up.
+Merchants who have created pop-up experiences largely consider them beneficial.
+Data from CapitalOne Research shows that 80% of retailers who opened a pop-up shop considered it a success; moreover, nearly 60% plan to open another pop-up.

 Types of pop-up shops